gisisfun/R-maps/README.md

 # R-maps

-scripts
+The following scripts allow for R to access a dataverse data set, download it, clean it, prepare it for mapping, and map it using the base R, Simple Features and ggplot2 libraries. scripts
 - scriptp1.R - reads and cleans file from dataverse.
 Please apply for access to PIA synthetic Data for access.
 - scriptp2.R - creates file for map creation